hclimente/hclimente.github.io/_posts/2025-01-23-graphs-linear-algebra.md

 \end{bmatrix}
 $$

 The Laplacian relates to the connectedness of a graph, giving rise to [spectral graph theory](#spectral-graph-theory).
-It also is connected to [_flows_]({% post_url 2025-01-23-graphs-glossary %}#flow).
+It also is connected to [flows]({% post_url 2025-01-23-graphs-glossary %}#flow).
 The diagonal entries represent the total outflow capacity from a vertex, while off-diagonal entries encode pairwise connection strengths.

 ## Normalized Laplacian matrices

-The presence of [hubs]({% post_url 2025-01-23-graphs-glossary %}#hub) result in large diagonal entries in the Laplacian.
+The presence of [hubs]({% post_url 2025-01-23-graphs-glossary %}#hub) results in large diagonal entries in the Laplacian.
 There are normalized versions of the Laplacian that downweigh such vertices by dividing the entries by the vertex degree.

 The **symmetrically** normalized Laplacian $$L_\text{sym}$$ is a symmetric matrix derived as follows: